If you’ve used car finance, you may be owed compensation. Find out how to complain and what to expect.

 Getting informed consent will depend on the facts of each case.
 In these cases, it included telling the customer about the amount of commission and how it was calculated.

-The lenders involved in the case have said they will challenge the decision, so it may go to the Supreme Court, which is the highest court in the UK.
-But unless the Supreme Court overturns this decision, this is now law, which car finance providers must follow.
+The lenders involved in the case are appealing the decision to the Supreme Court, which is the highest court in the UK.
+But unless the Supreme Court overturns the decision, this is now law, which car finance providers must follow.

 Most car finance deals arranged through a dealer involve commission.
-If you’re not satisfied with your finance deal, you should complain.
+If you’re concerned that you weren’t told about commission and may have paid too much for your car finance, then you should complain.

 If you’ve already made a complaint about a discretionary commission arrangement (DCA), find out what to do next.